JoseAlexanderCL/response-pipeline/README.md

 # Disaster Response Pipeline Project

+### Summary:

+This repo contains a worfklow for training a machine learning model on emergency related tweets, and doing inference on user input text.
+These results are deployed on a simple Flask app.

+The first script in the model take two files with the tweets and their category (label for the model), then runs a ETL process for cleaning the data.
+The second script takes this data and run a pipeline for transforming the text data and then train a RandomForest model.
+This model is saved in a .pkl file.

+Finally the run.py runs a Flask app with the design of the website and takes input data for estimating the category or label of the input.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.